Liberals dig in heels against election referendum

 Last Updated Thursday, December 1, 2016 5:49PM EST

-OTTAWA -- An all-party committee is recommending Canadians be given the chance to choose between a new proportional voting system or stick with the current one, but the Liberal minority report suggests it won't happen.
+OTTAWA -- An all-party committee is recommending Canadians be given the chance to choose between a new proportional voting system or sticking with the current one, but the Liberal minority report suggests it won't happen.

 MPs on the electoral reform committee presented a mostly united front in their initial press conference, but the day soon devolved into sniping, with Democratic Institutions Minister Maryam Monsef arguing in question period that the committee hadn't done its work.